 Creating Pathways from Science Student to Science Career

 Many natural and health science students are preparing for jobs that currently do not exist.
 Two-thirds of non-MD health professionals will be self-employed.
-Having a firm grounding in the areas of entrepreneurship and venture creation may be the best way for science students to prepare for the 21st century workforce.
+Experience in the areas of entrepreneurship and venture creation will help prepare science students for the competitive 21st century workforce.

 The Institute for Science Entrepreneurship (ISE) leads the infusion of entrepreneurship education into the science curriculum, performs faculty-managed, student-performed projects for external clients, and promotes science entrepreneurship to the surrounding community.